genforce/PedGen/README.md

  ## Getting Started

- We plan to release our dataset and code by the end of November 2024, please stay tuned!
+ Dataset and code will be released soon, please stay tuned!

  ## Contact